linhd-postdata/fandom-lyrics/README.md

 - **valence**

 	A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

+# Fandom lyrics Corpus (Spanish) + Spotify features

+This corpus is a subset of the Fandom lyrics + Spotify corpus enriched with metadata obtained with the LastFM API.

+It contains 75000 songs with different features annotated by LastFM.
+The Lastfm annotations include:

+- **top_tags**

+	A list of the most common tags for each song (Some songs don't have any)
+- **similar_songs_ids**

+	A list of similar songs (according to LastFM) that are also on this dataset.
+- **similar_songs_scores**

+	A list of the similarity scores (from 0 to 1) fro eacxh similar song.
+The order of the scores is the same as the order of the similar_songs_ids.